Valletta: Geography

 The Valletta peninsula has two natural harbours, Marsamxett and the Grand Harbour.
 The Grand Harbour is Malta's major port, with unloading quays at nearby Marsa.
 A cruise-liner terminal is located along the old seawall of the Valletta Waterfront that Portuguese Grandmaster Manuel Pinto da Fonseca built.

 Climate

-Valletta features a Mediterranean climate (Köppen Csa) with very mild, wet winters and warm to hot, slightly long, dry summers, with an average annual temperature above 23 °C during the day and 16 °C. Valletta experiences a lack of precipitation during the summer months and most of the precipitation happens during the winter months.
-Winter temperatures are moderated by the surrounding sea, as a result, the city has very mild winters.
+Valletta features a Mediterranean climate (Köppen Csa) with very mild, wet winters and warm to hot, slightly long, dry summers, with an average annual temperature above 23 °C during the day and 16 °C. Valletta experiences a lack of precipitation during the summer months and most of the precipitation occurs during the winter months.
+Winter temperatures are moderated by the surrounding sea, as a result, the city has very mild winters and a long seasonal lag.
 The official climate recording station in Malta is at Luqa Airport, which is a few miles inland from Valletta.
 Average high temperatures range from around 16 °C in January to about 32 °C in August, while average low temperatures range from around 10 °C in January to 23 °C in August.